Powder Coating Alloy Wheels: How Does it Work?

 - Go over the wheel again with a cleaner / degreaser and a brush

 - Heat the rim in an industrial oven to release gases that could cause flaws in the final finish

 - Apply the powder coating to the alloy wheel with a specialist spray gun

 - Return the rim to the oven until the powder starts to run out to a gel like consistency over the surface of the wheel

 - Apply lacquer and heat treat to set

 If you are looking to completely recolour your alloy wheels for cosmetic purposes, or the wheels have sustained substantial wear, tear or rust all over then powder coating your wheels might be a good choice.
 Be sure to do your research, get references and see previous work and ensure that the garage will complete the service from wheel and tyre removal to rebalancing.
 Wheels with structural damage should always be written off instead of repaired, for safety reasons.

 Please note that ChipsAway do not repair wheels which have been treated with a powder coating, nor do we offer a powder repair service.
 If you have a minor scratch to repair, ChipsAway can carry out alloy wheel repairs through our tried and tested techniques, without removing the wheel.
 Check out this blog to find out how our alloy wheel repair works.

-To find out more about our approach to repairing alloy wheels and to find out if this is suitable for you, browse the services section or fill out the online form to have your local specialist call you back today.
+To find out more about our approach to repairing alloy wheels and to find out if this is suitable for you, browse the services section or complete our online form to have your local specialist call you back today.